 Being able to hold space for powerful, difficult, and important conversations is a skill that is indispensable for leaders, employers, educators, parents, or anyone who works with people-centred processes.

-Facilitation 101 will introduce participants to the skills and frameworks most fundamental to effective facilitation, such as:
+Effective Facilitation will introduce participants to the skills and frameworks most fundamental to effective facilitation, such as:

 Styles of Facilitation for Different Contexts

 Modes of Communication for Different Contexts